8bitbuddhist/aws-modernization-workshop-base/content/030_self_guided_setup/34_start_cloud9workspace.md

 ## Create a new Cloud9 IDE environment

 1 .
-Within the AWS console, use the region drop list to select **us-east-1 (N. Virginia)**.
+Within the AWS console, use the region drop list to select **us-west-2 (Oregon)**.
 This will ensure the workshop script provisions the resources in this same region..

 2 .
 Navigate to the [Cloud9 console](https://console.aws.amazon.com/cloud9/home) or just search for it under the **AWS console services** menu.

 3 .
 Click the **Create environment** button

 4 .
-For the name use `partnerName-workshop`, then click **Next step**
+For the name use `Gremlin-Workshop`, then click **Next step**

 5 .
-Select the default instance type **t3.micro**
+Select the default instance type **t3.medium**

 6 .
 Leave all the other settings as default and click **Next step** followed by **Create environment**